-By default, the first time when you open UI Explorer, this panel displays all opened applications, in alphabetical order.
+By default, the first time when you open UiPath Explorer or after you click the Reset button, this panel displays all opened applications, in alphabetical order.

 Double-clicking a UI element (or right-clicking and selecting Set as Target Element) from the tree, populates the Selector Editor, Selector Attributes and Property Explorer panels.

 Highlights the target element and/or anchor.